regits2501/xwiz-server/MORE_EXAMPLES.md

  2. saves `twitterOptions`/`accessToken` to apropriate places to be used in the next middleware
  3. when it's done doing its thing, calls the next middleware

-As you can see, twiz is not keen to stuff potentialy security sensitive data to `app` or `req` objects.
+As you can see, xwiz is not keen to stuff potentialy security sensitive data to `app` or `req` objects.
 It is given to your judgement to place your data where you see fit. `app` is used as storage in example just as an ilustration of a purpose, maybe you would want some caching solution like `redis`/`memcache`.

 ## Chunked responses